theramjad/a-level-resources/README.md

 # A Level Resources
 This is a collection of all the flashcards and files I created during my A-levels.
 They have been mostly untouched since my A-levels.
-I have made them open to share after receiving many request.
+I have made them open to share after receiving many requests.

 ## Table of Contents
 - [Downloading the Files](#downloading-the-files)